solana-foundation/developer-content/content/guides/token-extensions/transfer-hook.md

 }
 ```

-I our case we want to derive a counter account from the owner of the sender
+In our case, we want to derive a counter account from the owner of the sender
-token account so when we create the ExtraAccountMeta accounts we `init`this PDA
+token account so when we create the ExtraAccountMeta accounts we `init` this PDA
 counter account that is derived from the sender token account owner and the
 string 'counter'.
 When the PDA counter account is initialized we will be able to
-use it with in the transfer hook to increase it in every transfer.
+use it within the transfer hook to increment the value in every transfer.

 ````rust
 struct.